-Item • Rating Comment
+Rating Comment

-1. Articulated a thoughtful summary of
+iculated a thoughtful summary of

-development of interest in subject.
+1 3

-2. Able to critique existing literature and use to
+le to critique existing literature and use to

-describe need for study/review.
+cribe need for study/review.

-3. Able to clearly articulate methodology and
+le to clearly articulate methodology and

-research process.
+earch process.

-4. Demonstrate knowledge of study strengths
+monstrate knowledge of study strengths

-and weaknesses.
+l weaknesses.

-5. Articulated how this article/manuscript
+iculated how this article/manuscript

-informs dissertation article two.

-6.

-0.

-describe need for study/review.